crumbycupid/about-me/README.md

 * This is also a good place to reflect on the tools and resources used and learned

 ### Additions
-* I am no adding addtional functionality features to this file
+* I'm adding additional information to my site, as well as additional functionality.

 ### Lab 04